MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/boot-and-uefi.md

 To accommodate each of these scenarios, the Windows 10 boot process uses the following components:

-- Firmware boot loaders provided by the SoC vendor.
+- Firmware boot loaders provided by the System on Chip (SoC) vendor.

 - UEFI (Unified Extensible Firmware Interface) environment provided by the SoC vendor.